vtexdocs/dev-portal-content/docs/localization/building-pages.md

 ---
-title: Building pages
+title: "Building pages"
-slug: building-pages
+slug: "building-pages"
 hidden: false
-createdAt: 2024-09-04T19:00:34.804Z
+createdAt: "2024-09-04T19:00:34.804Z"
 updatedAt: ""
-excerpt: Discover how to leverage Store Framework to build various types of pages tailored to your business needs.
+excerpt: "Discover how to leverage Store Framework to build various types of pages tailored to your business needs."
 ---

 VTEX IO streamlines page creation by offering a set of pre-built components and [development tools](https://developers.vtex.com/docs/guides/developer-experience#developer-tools).
 These resources simplify building and customizing different page types, such as product details pages, promotional layouts, and custom pages.